-The Ongoing Investigations are little peeks into what we are watching and reading outside of our main posts on the blog.
-We each pick three things that we were interested in a week and talk a bit about them.
-There is often not much rhyme or reason to what we pick.
-They are just the most interesting things we saw since the last Ongoing Investigation.
+The Ongoing Investigations are little peeks into what we are watching, reading, or playing outside of our main blog posts.
+We each pick three things without much rhyme or reason; they are just the most interesting things since the last OI.

 Read the rest of this entry ?